Model & belief¶

 Dimensions: n = state, m = observation, p = action.
 A model with

-no control is a pure filtering (tracking) model.
+no control_matrix is a pure filtering (tracking) model.

 Three optional fields (all default None → the plain fixed-matrix model)